“The USO lifts the spirits of America’s troops and their families”

 Although the USO operated dozens of centers on the Peninsula and Southside during WWII, anti-military sentiments and budget cuts during the 1970’s diminished the USO presence for more than a decade.

 The current USO of Hampton Roads and Central Virginia traces it’s history back to 1984, to create a place where members of the military and their family could go for support and recreation.
-The USO of Hampton Roads and Central Virginia was chartered by Congress in 1984 as a non-profit organization 501 c(3) that depends on 100% on charitable donations.
-It serves approximately 350,000 military members and their families annually at eleven locations.
+The USO of Hampton Roads and Central Virginia was chartered in 1984 as a non-profit organization 501 c(3) that depends on 100% on charitable donations.
+It serves approximately 450,000 military members and their families annually at eleven locations.

 What is the mission of the USO of Hampton Roads and Central Virginia?